 The Management Information Base (MIB) file that accompanies each SNMP subagent contains the definitions of the management information the SNMP subagent can access, with each definition distinguished by a unique object identifier (OID).
 Each SNMP subagent has its own MIB file and OID.
-The SNMP subagents support SNMP-based access (GETs, SETs and TRAPs) to the instrumented components on the managed server, collecting and returning information as requested by a management system.
-The subagents plug into the SNMP Master Agent infrastructure supported by the operating system and respond to queries and sets filtered to the subagents by the master agent, based on the OID specifying the data defined in the MIB to be retrieved or set.
+The SNMP subagents support SNMP-based access (GETs and TRAPs) to the instrumented components on the managed server, collecting and returning information as requested by a management system.
+The subagents plug into the SNMP Master Agent infrastructure supported by the operating system and respond to queries and sets filtered to the subagents by the master agent, based on the OID specifying the data defined in the MIB to be retrieved.

-Description MIB File Base OID Baseboard basebrd5 v1.mib iso(1) org(3) dod(6) internet(1) private(4) enterprises(1) Intel(343) (baseboard (SNMP Version 1). products(2) server-management(10) software(3) sensors. basebrd5 v2.mib baseboardGroup5(5) processors, (SNMP Version 2) memory) subagent
+iso(1) org(3) dod(6) internet(1) private(4) enterprises(1) Intel(343) products(2) server-management(10) software(3) baseboardGroup5(5)